charlesbaynham/OSFS/README.md

 `Size of file` and `pointer to next` are both present because a file may not necessarily fill all the available space, e.g. if it has been overwritten with a smaller file.
-Overwriting with a larger file is not supported yet, since file fragmentation is not supported.
+As of v1.2, overwriting with a larger file is supported if there is a sufficiently large continuous space available to place it in.

 The first 4 bytes of EEPROM are reserved for information about this library:
 Bytes 1 to 4 = "OSFS" Bytes 5 to 6 = uint16_t containing version info.